 At this point it is an open joke in our program that we’re “just sitting with cannabis.”
 Psychedelic cannabis as a training tool allows us to have far more psychedelic experiences in a short period of time than other medicines would safely allow.
-Cannabis is also far more legal than any other psychedelic medicine and our students can immediately begin practicing professionally as psychedelic guides wherever cannabis is legal.
+Cannabis is also legal to use in many places.
+Therefore, unlike other psychedelic therapy programs, we teach skill sets and work with a medicine that allows our students to immediately begin practicing professionally as psychedelic guides.

-We’ve developed a process and designed special blends of psychedelic cannabis that can be used in sessions that are indistinguishable from MDMA/psilocybin assisted psychedelic therapy sessions, as well as DMT, ayahuasca, mescaline and even 5-MeO-DMT experiences.
+We’ve developed a process and designed special blends of Psychedelic Cannabis that can be used in sessions that are often indistinguishable from MDMA/psilocybin assisted psychedelic therapy sessions, as well as DMT, ayahuasca, mescaline and even 5-MeO-DMT experiences.
 The primary difference between psychedelic cannabis and other psychedelic medicines is the inherent sense of Agency.
 This alone makes psychedelic cannabis the most accessible psychedelic medicine available to help our society heal trauma and transition to a greater sense of collective wellbeing.

 New Training Protocol

-Due to the coronavirus, we are shifting our in-person training retreats/workshops to small group intensives (with 10-12 students each).
-These intensives will meet on a monthly basis through 2021 in Boulder, Colorado, but we are also forming ongoing and regional in-person intensives as well.
+Due to the coronavirus, we are shifting our in-person training retreats/workshops to small group online intensives (with about 12 students each).
+These intensives will meet on a monthly basis through the Summer of 2021.

 Core Professional Competencies

 In addition discussing important concepts about each of these topics in our PSS1-3 training, for those who want to further advance by practicing professionally, additional classes are offered in Core Professional Competencies.

 For those seeking advanced certification, core classes include: